 - 2½ teaspoon salt

 - 3½ cups whole wheat flour* whole wheat white flour works great

 - 3 cups unbleached flour*

 - Put the yeast and salt in a bowl and add the water.

 - Add all the flour and mix well.

 - Put in a bowl and cover with plastic wrap (not airtight).
-Let set at room temperature for about 1-1/2 hours.
+Let set at room temperature for about 1½ hours.

-- Dust the dough with flour, grab a quarter, third, or half (depending on the size loaf you want) and cut off piece with a serrated knife.
-Using well-floured hands, shape gently into a ball and place on a piece of parchment paper resting on a cookie sheet.
+- Dust the dough with flour, grab a quarter or half (depending on the size loaf you want) and cut off piece with a serrated knife.
+Using well-floured hands, shape gently into a ball and place on a piece of parchment paper resting on a cookie sheet (or in a small round skillet to help shape).
 Dust the top with more flour.

 - Let sit on the counter 30 minutes.
 Then slash the top of the loaf with a serrated knife.